Cataplexy: Hypocretin

 The hypothalamus region of the brain regulates basic functions of hormone release, emotional expression and sleep.
 One study concluded that the neurochemical hypocretin, also known as orexin, which is regulated by the hypothalamus, was significantly reduced in study participants with symptoms of cataplexy.
 Hypocretin regulates sleep and states of arousal.
 Hypocretin deficiency is further associated with decreased levels of histamine and epinephrine, chemicals important in promoting wakefulness, arousal and alertness.

 Diagnosis

 The diagnosis of narcolepsy and cataplexy is usually made by symptom presentation.
-Presenting with the tetrad of symptoms (excessive daytime sleepiness, sleep-onset paralysis, hypnagogic hallucinations, and cataplexy symptoms) is strong evidence of the diagnosis of narcolepsy.
+Presenting with the four symptoms (excessive daytime sleepiness, sleep-onset paralysis, hypnagogic hallucinations, and cataplexy symptoms) is strong evidence of the diagnosis of narcolepsy.
 A multiple sleep latency test is often conducted to quantify daytime sleepiness.

-Cataplexy can sometimes be misdiagnosed as a seizure disorder, and people with narcolepsy are often misdiagnosed with other conditions such as psychiatric disorders or emotional problems, it can take years for someone to get the proper diagnosis.
+Cataplexy can sometimes be misdiagnosed as a seizure disorder, and people with narcolepsy are often misdiagnosed with other conditions such as psychiatric disorders or emotional problems.
+As a result, it can take years for someone to get the proper diagnosis.